Road Kill (2010 film): Plot

-Marcus (Xavier Samuel), his best friend Craig (Bobby Morley), and their friends, Liz (Georgina Haig) and Nina (Sophie Lowe) are driving through the Australian outback, when a road train comes up behind their Jeep Cherokee and pushes them off the road, breaking Craig's arm.
-The truck stops some distance up the road.
+Marcus (Xavier Samuel), his best friend Craig (Bobby Morley), and their friends, Liz (Georgina Haig) and Nina (Sophie Lowe) are touring the Australian outback.
+Craig and Nina make love in one tent while Liz tries to make out with Marcus in the other, but he is unable to perform, to her disgruntlement.
+Later in the day they are deliberately nudged by a road train, resulting in a duel which ends when their Jeep Cherokee is pushed off the road and totally wrecked.
+Craig suffers a compound arm fracture but the others escape injury.
+They are miles from anywhere on a lonely desert road but they notice the truck has stopped some distance ahead.
 The group approaches it, but the driver is nowhere to be found.
+The prime mover has a distinctive mascot: a three-headed wolf, cast in silver.
 Distant gunshots are heard, and a crazed figure in the bush screams and runs towards them.
-Panicked, they commandeer the truck and drive away.
-The truck's radio turns on by itself.
-After all four fall asleep, the truck drives itself off the road and up a hill.
+Panicked, they commandeer the vehicle and drive away.
+The truck's radio turns on by itself and they can't silence the grinding music.
+After all four fall asleep, the truck veers off the road and up a hill.
 When they wake up, Nina looks after Craig while Liz leaves to search for a shack she's seen.
 Unable to start the truck, Marcus accompanies Liz.

-Nina discovers the truck's fuel tanks are empty, but finds a large pipe underneath the trailer, filled with a mysterious red fluid.
+Nina discovers the truck's fuel tanks are empty, but finds a large pipe underneath the trailer, filled with a viscous red fluid.
 Craig, tormented by visions of the hellhound Cerberus, finds a key to the trailers.
 He opens and enters the rearmost trailer, only for the door to close itself behind him.
-Marcus and Liz have a disagreement over her having slept with Craig, causing Liz to storm off.
+Marcus and Liz have an argument over her having slept with Craig, causing Liz to storm off.
 Marcus stays on the road and has a run-in with the truck's driver, who shoots himself.
 Liz locates the rundown shack, where she finds unlabeled cans containing the red fluid.
-Thirsty, she drinks some but quickly runs back to the truck after finding bloody remains.
+Thirsty, she takes a swig but quickly runs back to the truck after finding bloody remains.